Sue teaches the letters with an alphabet chart

 Sue teaches the letters daily by conducting a drill in which she reviews the letters on the classroom alphabet chart.
 In this drill, she methodically reviews all letter names and sounds, starting with the letter Aa and ending with Zz.
 For example, “Aa says /a/, Bb says /b/,” etc.

-Third, although children may be successful in parroting back the letter names and sounds during this drill, they may still struggle to apply the knowledge of each particular letter in an actual reading or writing context.
-The teacher must be mindful of the gap between the general presentation of the letters on the alphabet chart and the specific real-life instances in which the letters are used.
+Alphabet charts can be useful tools.
+However, although some children appear successful in learning the letter names and sounds from a chart, they may still struggle to apply the knowledge of each particular letter in an actual reading or writing context.
+These children need methods that bridge the gap between the letters on the chart and their use in real-life reading and writing activities.